How did I find myself staying overnight in an Ice Hotel in Romania?

 Cable Car.
 Van.
 Peleș Castle.
 Pelișor Castle.
 Van.
 Bucharest.

-Wake up in an Ice Hotel is the equivalent to a single cup of coffee.
-Crossing a frozen tundra in your pajamas would be a second cup of coffee.
+Waking up in an Ice Hotel is the equivalent to a single cup of coffee.
+Crossing a frozen tundra in your pyjamas would be the second cup of coffee.
 By the time I had changed into my clothes for the day and washed my face I was wide awake, no coffee required.
 One word: invigorating.

 It was after dark by the time we arrived in Bucharest.
 There was just enough time to settle our luggage, freshen up, and then we were off for a traditional Romania dinner.
 Feeling adventurous I had the meat plate: bear, boar, venison, meat roll and quail (seemingly out of place as a poultry item, but tasty never the less).